mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 9/JTAS_-_Volume_9_May24.md

 blonde man in his middle years, Henrik projects an air of experience, competence and intelligence that belies his position as station's janitor.
-He seems content, however, pushing his wheeled bucket and mop around the station to disinfect patches that the auto- cleaners fail to and tending to the planted emplacements around the promenade.
+He seems content, however, pushing his wheeled bucket and mop around the station to disinfect patches that the auto-cleaners fail to and tending to the planted emplacements around the promenade.
 He does not talk much about himself but is a great listener and enjoys making friends with passers through, often interjecting himself into their conversations.